cccxu/pomodoro/README.md

 # pomodoro
 A simple pomodoro app with white noise and todo list.

-You can set the length od tamato, short rest, long rest and tamatos before long rest.
+You can set the length of tamato, short rest, long rest and tamatos before long rest.

 It can track your achieved tamatoes.